You are here

 Knowledge and Abilities

-Knowledge of: principles and techniques of behavior management and skill acquisition; philosophy of interdisciplinary team process and procedures of individual habilitation; fundamental expressive and receptive communication skills including but not limited to a proficiency in reading, writing, and verbal discourse; supervision and training techniques.
+Knowledge of: philosophy of interdisciplinary team process and procedures of individual habilitation; fundamental expressive and receptive communication skills including but not limited to a proficiency in reading, writing and verbal discourse; supervision and training techniques.

 Legal Requirement(s)